 One of football’s redeeming qualities, if not the most redeeming quality, is that the game’s greats are timeless.
 Their skills inspire others and their influence impacts the game, carrying it forward for future generations.
 To examine Cruyff’s effect on football is to descend down a rabbit hole of intrigue.
 How did a skinny, gangly-kneed teenager become the catalyst for Dutch football to rise from the ashes of relative insignificance and propel the country’s footballing identity and ethos is such a way that Dutch football became a brand, style, discipline, and legitimate force in the sport?

 The answer lies in the analogy of comparing science to engineering through a footballing lens.
-Science, you see, can be seen as the discipline and act of discovering new anomalies and problems while engineering is the practiced application of solving those anomalies.
+Science, you see, can be seen as the discipline and act of discovering new anomalies and problems while engineering is the practised application of solving those anomalies.
 For Cruyff, solving football’s riddles with his feet, coaching wit, and cultural icon status were not enough.
-The real skill was optimizing footballing skill, tactical awareness, and application on a level reserved for the game’s geniuses; that was Cruyff.
+The real skill was optimising footballing skill, tactical awareness, and application on a level reserved for the game’s geniuses; that was Cruyff.

-We can go through the catalog of footballers that changed the game and categorized them as: best defender, or most dynamic midfielder and best goalscorer.
+We can go through the catalogue of footballers that changed the game and categorised them as: best defender, or most dynamic midfielder and best goalscorer.
 Somehow Cruyff is elevated above that in the category of footballing genius.
 Defining genius is difficult enough – trying to define it when genius in the context of Cruyff’s combination of physical skill, intelligence and effectiveness on the pitch takes mental endurance.
-What many must realize is like many of the game’s greats, Cruyff excelled at that which cannot be coached – creativity, uniqueness, imagination, and competitiveness – all of which are only as good as one’s ability to apply them at will against any opposition.
+What many must realise is like many of the game’s greats, Cruyff excelled at that which cannot be coached – creativity, uniqueness, imagination, and competitiveness – all of which are only as good as one’s ability to apply them at will against any opposition.